Regina 7.4 Calculation Engine

 class regina::ModelLinkGraph

-Represents an undirected 4-valent planar graph with a specific planar embedding.
+Represents an undirected 4-valent graph with a specific embedding in some closed orientable surface.
 More...

 class regina::ModelLinkGraphCells

-Describes the cellular decomposition of the sphere that is induced by a given planar 4-valent graph.
+Describes the cellular decomposition of a closed orientable surface induced by a 4-valent graph embedded within it.
 More...

 class regina::Tangle